sustainablefarms/farm_biodiversity_app/README.md

 If the app doesn't run as expected, logs kept by shinyapps.io can be accessed from the shinyapps.io (account dashboard)[https://www.shinyapps.io/admin/#/dashboard], these can help diagnose the problem when it isn't occurring when running the app offline.

-Once the app is running correctly on shinyapps.io, deploy the app under the release name, which is currently 'bird_checker'.
+Once the app is running correctly on shinyapps.io, deploy the app under the release name, which is currently 'BirdCast'.

 ```
 rsconnect::deployApp(appName = "BirdCast", appFileManifest = "./data/filemanifest.txt")